Welcome to molPX: The Molecular Projection Explorer¶

 and jump to the Quick Start section of this document.
 Otherwise, check out our more exhaustive

-molpx and let the example notebook guide you
+molpx and let the example notebooks guide you

-Voilà: you should be looking at a jupyter notebook explaining the basic functionality of molPX
+Voilà: you should be looking at a list of jupyter notebooks explaining the basic functionality of molPX

 You can find the latest documentation online here You can build a local copy of the html documentation by navigating to the molPX installation directory and issuing: